 Ches and Katy and Sinead

 Ches began regretting his decision to get back with Katy almost as soon as he’d made it.
 Or maybe it’s just my wishful thinking reading that into his expression at the café when Fiz asked him about it.
-Oh Ches, Katy is a looker all right and she’s the mother of your child but she will leave you in a nanosecond as soon as another Mr. Studly crosses her path.
-And even if she doesn’t, can you really imagine the tedium of her company for years ahead?
-Sinead is also a looker, albeit in a more subtle way than Katy, and she has a brain and some gumption.
+Oh Ches, Katy is a looker all right and she’s the mother of your child.
+But she will leave you in a nanosecond as soon as another Mr. Studly crosses her path.
+And if she doesn’t, can you really imagine the tedium of her company for years ahead?
+Sinead is also a looker, albeit in a more subtle way than Katy.
+And, bonus, she has a brain and some gumption.

 I am sorry that Mary decided to grace neither barbeque with her presence.
 To show solidarity with Norris, who had been not been invited, she declined her invitations to both.
 But the soirées are not over; she may yet appear.
 One can only hope.